usafa-astro-331/Astro-331X/lab_02_camera_payload/README.md

 Note the orientation of the connections in the diagram: the camera board should be vertical with the sensor looking over the LCD.

 Connect power

-- VCC (5 V)
+- VCC (3.3 V)
 - ground (any ground is fine)

-Connect I2C comm lines--these are already in place from lab 1
+Connect I2C comm lines
 - SDA
 - SCL

 Connect SPI comm lines
 - SCK (clock)
 - CIPO (controller in/peripheral out)*
 - COPI (controller out/peripheral in)*
-- CS (chip select)
+- CS (chip select)--connect to pin 7

 **\*Note**: some components and documentation use master/slave terminology (MISO/MOSI), and some use controller/peripheral (CIPO/COPI).
 MISO = CIPO, MOSI = COPI.